 - If your product or services are awful, why would any consumers want to share positively about your company to their networks?

 Your company needs to build a trusted environment that employees are proud to share and a product that consumers love to talk about.

 It’s important to always remember: without your employees and customers, your business goes nowhere.

 Building great products, providing awesome service, establishing an authentic work culture will make it easier for your brand to grow.

 Related: Wonder what is keeping employees at your company from being brand advocates?
 Read this article to learn more.

 In order to keep make sure brand advocacy continues to be nurtured and valued, there are a few software platforms that help businesses achieve their brand goals.

-A brand advocacy program or software tends to be focused on either two areas (although some platforms can do both):
+A brand advocacy program tends to be focused on either two areas (although some platforms can do both):

 - Employee advocacy

 Yet, the value of these platforms is simple: it creates an easier way for companies to nurture the success of their loyal brand advocates while driving web traffic, brand visibility, and helping close larger and more deals.